MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

   - customerInsights
 ---

-# Create segments
+# Create complex segments with segment builder

 Define complex filters around the unified customer entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.
-Segments are managed on the **Segments** page.
-You can [create new segments](#create-a-new-segment) using the segment builder or [create quick segments](#quick-segments) from other areas of the app.

 > [!TIP]
-> - Quick segments are only supported in environments for **individual customers**.
-> - Segments based on **individual customers** automatically include available contact information for segment members.
+> Segments based on **individual customers** automatically include available contact information for segment members.
 In environments for **business accounts**, segments are based on accounts (companies or subsidiaries).
 To include contact information in a segment, use the **Project attributes** functionality in the segment builder.
 Ensure that the contact data sources are [semantically mapped to the ContactProfile](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping) entity.

 ## Segment builder